Manteca - Anton Rodriguez

 Brat restaurant shoreditch

-This is the kind of brat you do want to visit.
-Scoring a Michelin star just six months after opening, it’s the first solo spot from another former Kitty Fisher’s chef, Tomos Parry.
-Named as a tribute to what Parry considers “the king of the sea”, turbot, he uses a surprising blend of his Welsh heritage with Basque cooking traditions to create a hyper-seasonal menu featuring char-flecked, texturally interesting, produce-focused dishes, served alongside a thoughtfully curated wine list.
+This is the kind of brat you do want to pay a visit.
+Scoring a Michelin star just six months after opening, it was the first solo spot from another former Kitty Fisher’s chef, Tomos Parry (who’s since gone on to open the equally popular Brat spin-off in Climpson’s Arch, and Mountain in Soho).
+Named in tribute to what Parry considers “the king of the sea”, turbot, he employs a surprising blend of his Welsh heritage with Basque cooking traditions to create a hyper-seasonal menu featuring char-flecked, texturally interesting, produce-focused dishes, served alongside an excellent wine list.

 Details: First Floor, 4 Redchurch Street, E1 6JJ | Book here